Facts about COVID-19

 Should I Get Tested?

-If you have symptoms of COVID-19, first CALL a healthcare provider, clinic, or hospital.
-The provider will give you instructions on whether you need to be tested and on where to go to for care and testing.
+If you have symptoms of COVID-19 or been around someone with COVID-19, you can go to testing locations throughout Colorado.
+You can also call a healthcare provider, clinic, or hospital.
+The provider will give you instructions on where to go to for care and testing.

-If instructed to seek care, follow the precautionary advice of the healthcare provider BEFORE going to any health facility.
-For more information, review CDPHE’s testing standards.
+If instructed to seek care, follow the precautionary advice of the healthcare provider before going to any health facility.
+For more information, review the state's testing standards.